mariamwalaa/StocksPortfolioOptimization/README.md

 ## How to Run the Project

-1. Create a Conda environment using the provided `requirements.yml` file:
+1. Create a Conda environment using the provided `environment.yml` file:

-conda env create -f requirements.yml
+conda env create -f environment.yml

 2. Activate the Conda environment:

-conda activate portfolio_optimization
+conda activate portfolio-optimization

 3. Execute the following scripts in the specified order: